tobias567/predicting-nba-mvp/README.md

 1. Web scraping
 2. Data cleaning and analysis
-3. Machine learning
+3. Machine learning (working on this part now)

 The data used for this project will be scraped from this webiste: https://www.basketball-reference.com.

-The project is inspired by this video series from Dataquest: https://www.youtube.com/watch?v=JGQGd-oa0l4.
+Some of part of this project, especially the web-scraping part, is inspired by this video series from Dataquest: https://www.youtube.com/watch?v=JGQGd-oa0l4.